-    - For the cream or gel, apply a thin layer to the affected skin area.
+- For the cream, gel, or lotion, apply a thin layer to the affected skin area.
 Rub it in gently.
 The medicine should become invisible right away.
 After about a minute, if you can still see the medicine or if the medicine dries and flakes off, then you are using too much.

-- Apply the liquid using your fingertip, a gauze pad, or a cotton swab.
+- Apply the liquid using your fingertip, gauze pad, or cotton swab.
 Carefully pour out the liquid.
 Avoid getting it on other skin areas.

 Drugs and Foods to Avoid: